MauritsBrinkman/quant-stuff/README.md

 Generally the more assets our portfolio has, the more mean reverting it is but the less volatile it is.
 We would like to find the golden middle of mean reverting and volatile enough while still being stable.

 The set-up of this code was inspired by [this article of Alex D'Aspremont](https://arxiv.org/pdf/0708.3048.pdf).
+Nevertheless, the explanation below should be self-containing enough to understand the necessary theory to follow along with the provided code.
 Now, let's have some free lunch!

 ## The portfolio